-Day two began early: I had about 6-8 miles to hike through pretty rugged terrain and under a full sun and clear skies.
+Day two began early: I had about 6-8 miles to hike through pretty rugged terrain and under full sun and clear skies.
 My goal was to push all the way to Windy Pass — the edge of the Restricted zone in front of the Breach — the part of the mountain that got destroyed during the eruption.

-As mentioned before, terrain on this stretch of the trail is pretty rough.
+As mentioned before, the terrain on this stretch of the trail is pretty rough.
 Looking back, it's not that rough, especially compared to some later segments.

 The views were breathtaking.
 I paused every now and again just to stare in the distance, taking it in as much as I can.